rk234/GLMap/README.md

 # GLMap
-High performance WebGL mapping library with support for GeoJSON and custom layers
+High performance WebGL mapping library with support for GeoJSON and custom layers.
+Designed for interactive rendering of large amounts of spatial/geographic data by leveraging GPU acceleration.

 # Screenshot
 ![Screen Shot 2023-01-29 at 12 08 51 PM](https://user-images.githubusercontent.com/106203063/215357334-2a8a3fbd-e723-4e44-a29e-8d4f10417b49.png)